conan-io/conan-io.github.io/_posts/2025-03-08-Introducing-Conan-Audit-Command.markdown

 To register, go to [https://audit.conan.io/register](https://audit.conan.io/register) and fill in your details.

+> **Note:** The `conan audit` service is currently in an experimental phase, and to
+> ensure fair usage, there is a limit of 100 queries per day.
+The rate limit resets
+> every 24 hours.

 ![Registration screen]

 After registration, you will receive a token.
 Please make sure to store it securely as it